kmac783/MyProject-TicTacToe/readme.md

 ## Unsolved issues for Future Iterations

-— Would like to have the button text change - start with Play, change to Play Again when one person wins, b/c you don’t really need a Play button to start the play, you just click on the board.
+-- Would like to have the button text change - start with Play, change to Play Again when one person wins, b/c you don’t really need a Play button to start the play, you just click on the board.

+-- I had origially planned on including a scoreboard, but I think my player toggling will make that difficult.
+TBD.

 ———